Fire

 Muir tests smoke and carbon monoxide detectors at the beginning of every tenancy.

-After that it is your responsibility to ensure these detectors remain in working order.
+After that it's your responsibility to ensure these detectors remain in working order.

 It is advisable to test them every week, and clean them every three months with a feather duster a vacuum with a soft-headed brush.